 Figure 19: Geometry of the STS configuration when on a mixed North/South baselines (medium and large configurations).
 In this case, the field of view available for a guide star (darker blue area) is the intersection of the 2 individual STS fields of view.
 Yellow stars mark the position of potential guide stars.
-In pure RA, the guide star should not be further than 40 arcsec away from the science object (red star).
+In pure RA, the guide star should not be further than 40 arcsec away from the science object that is picked in the field by the FSMA mirror (red star).